On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Introduction

+Dynamical systems containing fast and slow degrees of freedom are ubiquitous in physics.
+Actually in many physical problems the first issue is how to split the dynamics in fast and slow components and then construct an effective model by a reduction procedure also called \textit{adiabatic elimination}.
+In a multi-bath dynamics like \eqref{eq:SDEintro}, such a division comes from the very definition of the model, in other words one has to assume that the above reduction has already taken place.

+A different, to some extent, interpretation of \eqref{eq:SDEintro} comes from Statistical Mechanics of disordered systems.
+In the context of spin glasses multi-scale models have been introduced by Horner \cite{Horner1984A, Horner1984B}, Coolen, Penney, Sherrington \cite{Penney_1993, Coolen_1993}, Dotsenko, Franz, M\'ezard \cite{Dotsenko_1994}, and Allahverdyan, Nieuwenhuizen, Saakian \cite{Allahverdyan_1998, Allahverdyan_2000} as a mean to regularize the long-time behaviour of mean-field spin glasses dynamics, by giving the couplings a very slow dynamics instead of taking them \textit{quenched}.
+The dynamical system \eqref{eq:SDEintro} is studied per se in \cite{Allahverdyan_2000pre} and the stationary measure is heuristically derived in the limit of widely separated time scales (as well as corrections to this limit for particular potentials).
+In \cite{1999cond.mat.11086C} it is shown that the resulting (non-Gibbsian) stationary measure can be used to characterize out-of-equilibrium systems in the limit of small entropy production, displaying a natural interpretation in terms of effective temperatures.

+The concept of effective temperatures in non-equilibrium systems was first discussed by Hohenberg and Shraiman \cite{Hohenberg1989ChaoticBO} for turbulent flows, by Cugliandolo, Kurchan and Peliti \cite{1999cond.mat.11086C, PhysRevE.55.3898} for spin glasses (see also \cite{Exartier}), and more recently for jamming \cite{PhysRevE.61.5464}.
+In these contexts the notion of effective temperature for each time-scale arises through ratios of correlation and response functions generalizing the usual fluctuation-dissipation relation.
+We refer the interested reader to \cite{Crisanti_2003, Cugliandolo_2011,Bouchaud_1997, Maes20,Vulpiani17} for comprehensive reviews of theories of fluctuation-dissipation relations in non-equilibrium systems.

-There are not many instances in out-of-equilibrium Statistical Mechanics when one can determine stationary measures.
-Much work has been devoted to transport problems in extended systems coupled to many reservoirs at different temperatures.
-We refer to the review \cite{Derrida_2007} and references therein for this realm.
-The multibath model treated here is a different (and easier) problem that does not involve spatial transport (or heat flux) in an extended system.
-Nevertheless it is of interest that under suitable assumptions on the potential the model is amenable to a rigorous analysis and the stationary non-equilibrium distribution \eqref{stat} can be completely determined exactly at least in the limit of widely separated scales.
-Although the existence of the stationary distribution is guaranteed for any $\lambda$ (thanks to general theorems from the theory of parabolic partial differential equations), its explicit expression is unknown for finite $\lambda$ (except for the exactly solvable case of a quadratic potential).
-Presumably the computation of large $\lambda$ corrections to the measure $\rho_*$ in \eqref{stat} is amenable to rigorous analysis but this is at the moment an open problem.
-Another compelling outlook is the extension to non-convex potentials in infinite dimension which is reasonably possible at least in specific phases (e.g., high temperature).
+There are not many instances where one can compute stationary measures in out-of-equilibrium Statistical Mechanics.
+We mention that much work has been devoted to transport problems in extended systems coupled to many reservoirs at different temperatures (we refer to the review \cite{Derrida_2007} and references therein for this realm).
+The multi-bath model treated here is an easier problem that does not involve spatial transport (or heat flux), nevertheless it is of interest that it is amenable to an explicit solution.